 Longshore and Harbor Workers’ Compensation Act

 All employees of harbors, ports, shipyards, and similar environments are protected under this act—even clerical workers and janitors.
-An experienced maritime attorney can help you understand the specifics of this maritime law and whether you may have a claim.
+An experienced maritime attorney can clarify whether your duties and injury fall under this federal law.

 Why Hire a Maritime Lawyer?